noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 ### Alternate Path

-In most challenges we’re trying to elevate OUT of the www-data account, lets look for an easier way in considering we already have a shell.
+In most challenges we’re trying to elevate *out* of the www-data account, lets look for an easier way *in* considering we already have a shell.

 Enumerating `/var/www/phpmyadmin` we see we can write to the `tmp` folder: